Guide to BIA-ALCL and Breast Implant Risks

 - BIA-ALCL is NOT the same thing as breast cancer – reference BIA ALCL is not the same as breast cancer.

 - Effective treatments are available and show success for early-diagnosed cases

 - Symptoms that might indicate BIA-ALCL are swelling, pain and/or lumps in the breast area or nearby lymph nodes

 - Implant sensitivity or inflammation may occur for some women, which may lead some women to choose to remove their implants

 - Research into BIA-ALCL risks and occurrence rates CONTINUES

 - DATA is incomplete, and thousands of women have breast implants that are well-tolerated

 - Studies are ongoing – REGISTRY data collection is encouraged

 - Risks of having BIA-ALCL have been reported to range from 1:1000 to 1:30,000 but research continues to seek clearer data on potential disease dynamics, risk rates and risk factors

-Does the TYPE of breast implant matter in BIA-ALCL?
+How does the TYPE of breast implant affect risk of BIA-ALCL?